electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/knowledgeexchange/faq/mostefficientmode/_index.md

 ![Regen leve](regenlevelq4.jpg "Audi Q4 e-tron power meter showing B mode")

+## How much does it matter?

+Even D-mode is the most efficient in most cases the differences could be ignored.
+If you prefer driving with B-mode in the city (one-pedal-driving) you should just do it.
+The extra range you get from D-mode in the city driving probably is not something you would care about.

+On high-way it is much more comfortable to use D-mode in addition to being  more efficient.

 ## Want to learn more

 Read our  [one-pedal driving guide](../../../../../guides/onepedaldriving/).